tonytrill/numerai/README.md

 Important features were identified as those that repeat multiple times in the tree as a whole or on specific branches of the tree.
 Important interactions were identified as those features that reoccurred on branches together.
 I was then able to come up with additional features by feature transformation by squaring or cubing features that were found to be important and multiplying important interactions together.

 A more extensive approach was taken using XGBoost.
 I first looked at only the 1-depth trees, then 2-depth trees, all the way to 5 depth trees.
 At each step in the analysis I looked for important features and important feature interactions.
 I made sure to check myself at the deeper depth trees to determine if any feature occurrences seemed to match the previous depth trees.
-That way I could justify creating those features.
+That way I could justify creating new features.

 and for XGBoost: